-The time properties available for the layer vary depending on the dataset.
-For feature classes, stand-alone tables, and mosaic datasets, you can specify one field (time field) or two fields (a start time field and, optionally, an end time field).
-However, for netCDF feature layers, you can choose to specify either a time dimension or the attribute fields containing the time values.
-For netCDF raster layers, you can only specify the time dimension that allows you to visualize data over time.
+For data that contains temporal values, the time properties available for the layer vary depending on the dataset.
+For feature classes, stand-alone tables, catalog datasets, mosaic datasets, and netCDF feature layers, you can specify one field (time field) or two fields (a start time field and, optionally, an end time field).
+However, netCDF layers also allow you to specify a time dimension, which is the only time option for netCDF raster layers.
 For data that includes both date and time information, you can optionally specify a time zone for the layer.

-To set time properties, complete the following steps:
+To set time properties based on attribute fields, complete the following steps:

-- Double-click the temporal dataset in the Contents pane to open the Properties dialog box.
+- Double-click the temporal dataset in the Contents pane to open the Layer Properties dialog box.

 Use this option if the time stamps are stored in a single attribute field.
 In this case, the feature exists at an instant in time.

-Setting the end time field value is also useful if the time steps in your data are irregularly spaced.
+Setting the end time field value is also useful if the time steps in the data are irregularly spaced.
 Learn more about irregularly spaced data.

-- By default, the time extent of the data will be calculated as soon as you select a field.
-If the data is large, it is possible that only a sampling of the data will be used to determine the time extent.
-In this case, you will see a warning icon next to the Calculate button.
-Hover over the icon to read the message about the situation.
-If you want to calculate the full time extent using all the rows in the table, click Calculate.
-Alternatively, you can manually enter the time extent for the layer.
+- For the Time Extentproperty, by default, the time extent of the data is calculated as soon as you select a field.
+If the data is large, it is possible that only a sampling of the data is used to determine the time extent.
+In this case, a warning icon appears next to the Calculate button.
+Hover over the warning icon to read the message about the situation.
+To calculate the full time extent using all the rows in the table, click Calculate.
+Alternatively, manually enter the time extent for the layer.